 Breville is an Australian brand that offers a lot of household appliances like kettles and sandwich makers.
 It’s also famous for its high-quality espresso machines that it started producing in 2001.

-Today we are going to compare two Breville espresso machines, the Breville Barista Express Espresso Machine BES870XL and the Breville Barista Touch Espresso Machine BES880BSS.
+Today we are going to compare the most popular Breville espresso machines, the Breville Barista Express Espresso Machine, the Breville Barista Pro, and the Breville Barista Touch Espresso Machine.

-There is one gigantic difference between these espresso machines.
-The Barista Express is Semi-Automatic, and the Barista Touch is Automatic.
+There is one gigantic difference between these three espresso machines.
+The Barista Express is Semi-Automatic, the Barista Pro is also Semi-Automatic, and the Barista Touch is Automatic.